pengsihua2023/wastewater_virus_detection/To be used reference genome list/readme.md

-- "TableS1.xlsx" contains the 1,131 Human virus list.
+- "TableS1.xlsx" contains the 1,131 Human virus list, including zoonotic viruses.
 - This PDF file contains the list of viruses presented in the paper (Table S1).